 Can Cornish Tin Jewellery Be Recycled?

 Yes, Cornish tin jewellery can be recycled.
 Tin is a highly recyclable material, and many designers use recycled tin in their jewellery.
+The St Justin shipwreck tin range is a good example of this, with each item in the collection including repurposed tin from the shipwreck.

 Where Can I Buy Cornish Tin Jewellery?